Ampicillin and Sulbactam Injection

 Dosage Form: injection, powder, for solution

-Ampicillin and Sulbactam for Injection, USP is a sterile injectable antibacterial combination consisting of the semisynthetic antibiotic ampicillin sodium and the beta-lactamase inhibitor sulbactam sodium for intravenous and intramuscular administration.
+Ampicillin and Sulbactam for Injection, USP is an injectable antibacterial combination consisting of the semisynthetic antibacterial ampicillin sodium and the beta-lactamase inhibitor sulbactam sodium for intravenous and intramuscular administration.

-Ampicillin and Sulbactam for Injection parenteral combination is available as a white to off-white dry powder for reconstitution.
-Ampicillin and Sulbactam for Injection dry powder is freely soluble in aqueous diluents to yield pale yellow to yellow solutions containing ampicillin sodium and sulbactam sodium equivalent to 250 mg ampicillin per mL and 125 mg sulbactam per mL.
-The pH of the solutions is between 8 and 10.
+Ampicillin and Sulbactam for Injection, USP, ampicillin sodium/sulbactam sodium parenteral combination, is available as a white to off-white dry powder for reconstitution.
+Ampicillin and Sulbactam for Injection, USP dry powder is freely soluble in aqueous diluents to yield pale yellow to yellow solutions containing ampicillin sodium and sulbactam sodium equivalent to 250 mg ampicillin per mL and 125 mg sulbactam per mL.
+The pH of the solutions is between 8.0 and 10.0.

-3 g of Ampicillin and Sulbactam for Injection (2 g ampicillin as the sodium salt plus 1 g sulbactam as the sodium salt) parenteral contains approximately 230 mg (10 mEq) of sodium.
+Each 3 gram vial of Ampicillin and Sulbactam for Injection, USP contains 2 grams ampicillin as the sodium salt plus 1 gram sulbactam as the sodium salt.
+The sodium content is approximately 230 mg (10 mEq) of sodium per vial.

 Ampicillin has been found to be approximately 28% reversibly bound to human serum protein and sulbactam approximately 38% reversibly bound.